fhill2/legends-docs/docs/project-planning.md

 - write an Introduction, Proposal, and produce a minimal functional prototype for the chosen project idea as soon as possible, so other team members could learn more about the project topic / field.

-- create the questionnaire and get it in front of participants as early as possible, as our decisions going forward would be dependant on this data.
+- create a questionnaire to obtain user feedback, and get it in front of participants as early as possible, as our decisions going forward would be dependant on this data.
 The prototype would also be included with the questionnaire, and our team could get early stage feedback on it too.

 ### **Week 8**

 At the start of this stage of the project, our team highlighted some positive and negative aspects of the current project management process.

-❌ the prototype was not included with the questionnaire due to , however we did get reliable data for the questionnaire.
+❌ the prototype was not included with the questionnaire, however we did get reliable data for the questionnaire.

-✅ - a weekly meeting with all team members was enough to keep up with the planning and management of the work for each week.
+✅ a weekly meeting with all team members was enough to keep up with the planning and management of the work for each week.

-✅ - By partnering markdown with Github Wiki, we did not have to track which team member had the most recent version of a document, and could edit the same content during the same time.
+✅ By partnering markdown with Github Wiki, we did not have to track which team member had the most recent version of a document, and could edit the same content during the same time.

 :warning: The process of writing markdown took some time getting used to, Because of this, some vendor specific files were still being used.